savedra1/clipse/README.md

 ### Dependency info and libraries used
 __[atotto/clipboard](https://github.com/atotto/clipboard)__

-This requires a standard system clipboard, something like *one* of the following:
-- wl-clipboard
-- xclip
-- xsel
-- termux-clipboard
+This requires a system clipboard.
+I would recommend using `wl-clipboard` (Wayland) or `xclip` (X11/MacOs) to get the best results.
+You can also use `xsel` and `termux-clipboard` but these will not allow you to copy images.

 __[BubbleTea](https://pkg.go.dev/github.com/charmbracelet/bubbletea)__